4x1md/vx8_gps/README.md

 ![APRS flower](https://raw.githubusercontent.com/4z7dtf/vx8_gps/master/VX8_GPS/Docs/Images/aprs_flower.png)

-Later, [David Fanin's project](https://github.com/dfannin/arduino-vx8r-gps) inspired me to build my own GPS module.
+Later, [David Fannin's project](https://github.com/dfannin/arduino-vx8r-gps) inspired me to build my own GPS module.
 Thanks to his project I found out the ublox NEO-6M chip and a simple search on AliExpress showed that a ready module can be puchased for $10-20.

-I wrote my own software which isn't based on David Fanin's code.
+I wrote my own software which isn't based on David Fannin's code.
 I started it as Arduino project but after finding out that the standard Arduino Serial library doesn't support interrupt driven writing and reading I decided to write it in pure C. After small changes the C code can be compiled in Arduino environment.
 The Arduino code is located in [vx8_gps_arduino folder](https://github.com/4z7dtf/vx8_gps/blob/master/VX8_GPS/vx8_gps_arduino) of this repository.

 I tried to document this project as much as possible and I hope it will be interesting and useful for other radio amateurs.